WooCommerce Dynamic Pricing Strategy – Complete Guide

 WooCommerce dynamic pricing allows an online store owner to define pricing rules based on products, order totals and subtotals, user roles, product categories, and more.

-Discounted products or prices on a WooCommerce store can be set using custom codes, specialized plugins, dynamic pricing extension, or even can be achieved through themes customization.
+Discounted products or prices on a WooCommerce store can be set using custom codes, specialized plugins, and dynamic pricing extensions, or even can be achieved through theme customization.

 WooCommerce enables you to configure discounted prices for your products dynamically.
 You can choose from the price (regular/sale price) the discounts should be calculated on.
 This way, the discount will work based on the selected option.
 It can be done by navigating to WooCommerce – Woo Discount Rules – Settings tab.